Prerequisites. You’ve completed Create your project. The project has finished cold-start extraction.

 Set the daily count

 In the interest’s settings, choose how many recommendations you want delivered each day.
-You can update this value as needed.Recap
+You can update this value as needed.Optional: let the feed open PRs for you

 You now have:- A research interest that knows your project’s direction